flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     ![ND distance rings](../assets/beginner-guide/descent/ND-disctance-rings.png "ND distance rings"){loading=lazy width=45% align=right}

-??? tip "FIX INFO in Development Version"
+??? tip "FIX INFO"
-    ##### Fix Info Distance Ring
+    ##### FIX INFO Distance Ring

-    Also, a great aid for knowing when to descend is the new FIX INFO feature available in the Development Version.
+    A great aid for knowing when to descend is the FIX INFO feature.

     You can add a ring around a waypoint or fix with a specified distance.
 As we need 57NM for our descent from FL320 to FL140 at ABTUM we can set the fix distance ring to 57NM.

-    Now we can easily see or TOD (top of descent) on the ND.
+    Now we can easily see our TOD (top of descent) on the ND.

     !!! block ""